ErickSilva7/Frontend-Mentor-Challenges/README.md

 # Calculator

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-O layout foi baseado no desing do [Calculator app](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29) do site [Frontend Mentor](https://www.frontendmentor.io/)
+The layout was based on the design of the [Calculator app](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29) app from the [Frontend Mentor](https://www.frontendmentor.io/) website.